 Electromagnetic (EM) radiation contains electromagnetic waves, which are synchronized oscillations of electric and magnetic fields.
-Electromagnetic waves of different frequency are named by different names meanwhile they have different sources and effects on matter.
+Electromagnetic waves of different frequencies are named by different names meanwhile they have different sources and effects on matter.
 X-rays, Radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, and gamma rays are examples of Electromagnetic waves.
 Electromagnetic waves are produced by electrically charged particles undergoing acceleration, and these waves can subsequently interact with other charged particles.
 These waves transmit momentum, energy, and angular momentum away from their source particle and can impart those amounts to matter with which they interact.

 Track 8: Functional Magnetic Materials

 Magnetic materials play a key role in the evolution of industrial development and scientific growth.
-They are continually used in power generation and transmission, medical devices, electronic devices, analog and digital data storage, sensors and scientific equipment, magnetic therapy, and drug delivery, etc. Functional magnetic materials are materials with exceptional physical characteristics, which can be affected when exposed to an applied excitement such as a magnetic field.
-They are also called as the smart materials of the future.
+They are continually used in power generation and transmission, medical devices, electronic devices, analogue and digital data storage, sensors and scientific equipment, magnetic therapy, drug delivery, etc. Functional magnetic materials are materials with exceptional physical characteristics, which can be affected when exposed to an applied excitement such as a magnetic field.
+They are also called the smart materials of the future.

 Track 9: Novel Magnetic Materials and Device Applications

 Magnetic Materials and their applications confer the ideologies and perceptions behind magnetic materials and inform their claims in the field of physics and engineering.
-Magnetic materials form vibrant machineries in many different types of equipment from motors to computer systems.
-The technology is far away from stationary, and recent advances comprise microwave ferrites, magneto-optic recording.
+Magnetic materials form vibrant machinery in many different types of equipment from motors to computer systems.
+The technology is far away from stationary, and recent advances comprise microwave ferrites and magneto-optic recording.
 Hard magnets are connected in the information stockpiling simple and information stockpiling advanced.
 Extraordinary turn structures in multi-layered materials are allied in quantum gadgets through the items like GMR perusing head and MRAM.

 Track 10: Special Magnetic Materials

 Special Magnetic materials are those materials that are studied and used mostly for their magnetic properties.
 The magnetic response of special magnetic material is mostly determined by the magnetic dipole moment associated with the fundamental angular momentum, or spin, of its electrons.
 Some magnetic materials tend only to be either ferromagnetic or ferroelectric, and those that are multiferroics only exhibit these properties at low temperatures.
-Rarely, materials possess both these properties and are identified as multiferroics.
-Scientists working at the Diamond Light Source have now been able to probe the magnetic properties of a multiferroic using the beamline I16.
+Rarely, do materials possess both these properties and are identified as multiferroics.
+Scientists working at the Diamond Light Source have now been able to probe the magnetic properties of a multiferroic using beamline I16.